 Inks You Should Not Use

 There are some inks you should not even think about using in a fountain pen.
 They are great to collect, but should not be used in any fountain pens.
 They include, but are not limited to: Parker “51” Ink and Parker Superchrome Ink.
-Of course, you should only use inks intended for fountain pens, which means that you should never use India Ink, stamp pad ink, or any other ink or writing fluid that does not specifically say it’s made for fountain pens.
+Why?
+These particular vintage inks contained highly corrosive ingredients that can destroy the insides of your pen.
+Additionally, you should only use inks intended for fountain pens, which means that you should never use India Ink, stamp pad ink, or any other ink or writing fluid that does not specifically say it’s made for fountain pens.

 Collecting Old Inks